 What does “omatase” mean in Japanese?

-Native speakers say “omatase” to mean ‘sorry to have kept you waiting’, ‘thank you for waiting’, or such in Japanese.
-Perhaps, some Japanese learners know this phrase as it is sometimes used in Japanese conversations.
-In this blog post, however, I will explain it in detail based on its original expression.
+Native speakers say “omatase” often to mean ‘sorry to have kept you waiting’ in Japanese.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, songs, novels, manga, anime, and the like.
+In this blog post, however, I will explain this word in detail based on its grammatical components.
 And also, I will explain how to use it through an example sentence.
-My explanations would help Japanese learners to understand “omatase” more clearly.
+My explanations would help Japanese learners understand “omatase” more clearly.
 Then, let’s get started!

 Contents